"This world is but a canvas for our imagination."

 In our quest to become the Butchart Gardens of Washington State we have again expanded our gardens.

-Where The Wild Things Play This children’s garden includes our reconstructed musical fence, a lemon cypress maze, hop scotch and tic-tac-toe.
+Children's Garden This children’s garden includes a musical fence, a lemon cypress maze, hop scotch and tic-tac-toe.
 We love being a family-friendly destination!

 Patriot Garden We broke ground on this garden on 9/11, quietly and with great reflection.
 It’s a red, white and blue memorial around our nation’s flag, honoring those who have served our country at home and abroad.

-Peace Poles We have gathered our Peace Poles into a sphere.
-We hope you will have the time to reflect there upon their messages.
+Peace Poles We hope you will have the time to reflect there upon their messages.
 Think the United Colors of Benetton when you think of this glorious experiment.

 Hawaiian Tropical Paradise Without the benefit of a volcanic eruption we tripled the size of this stroll through a tropical rain forest complete with a giant tiki and a Technicolor palette.